ocj137/Synch-MapReduce/README.md

 Some ideas on merging my work w Jie Zhou on network performance with solving some issues in MapReduce.

-To look at this in slide form, run these commands:
+To view this work in slide form, run these commands:

 python -m SimpleHTTPServer 8000